From: Los Angeles, California. LA Opera: The Death of Orpheus (2020, debut); livestream director of Il Trovatore (2021).

 Stage director Sara E. Widzer continues to produce exceptional operatic and theater works at companies across the United States and abroad.

-Currently serving on faculty at the Lee Strasberg Theatre Institute in Los Angeles, her guest engagements for the 2019/20 season include as director of La Morte d’Orfeo in her directorial debut at LA Opera, in addition to serving as assistant director to Sir David McVicar for the mainstage production of Pelleas and Melisande at the same company.
-She returns to the Kennedy Center in March of 2020 as assistant director to Peter Kazaras for a new production of Samson and Delilah with the Washington National Opera.
+Currently serving on faculty at the Lee Strasberg Theatre Institute in Los Angeles, her guest engagements for the 2019/20 season included as director of La Morte d’Orfeo in her directorial debut at LA Opera, in addition to serving as assistant director to Sir David McVicar for the mainstage production of Pelleas and Melisande at the same company.
+She returned to the Kennedy Center in March of 2020 as assistant director to Peter Kazaras for a new production of Samson and Delilah with the Washington National Opera.

-A frequent collaborator at summer opera festivals across the United States, Ms. Widzer most recently made her debut with the Chautauqua Opera Company as associate director to Eric Einhorn for ¡Figaro!
+A frequent collaborator at summer opera festivals across the United States, Ms. Widzer made her debut with the Chautauqua Opera Company as associate director to Eric Einhorn for ¡Figaro!
 90210 as well as assistant director to Peter Kazaras for The Ghosts of Versailles and as stage director for the Young Artist Scenes Program.
 She spent the previous summer at Santa Barbara’s Music Academy of the West where she directed OperaFest: Campus Takeover alongside the festival’s creative director James Darrah.
-She made her debut with the Rochester Philharmonic Orchestra in 2018 directing a semi-staged production of Bizet’s Carmen.
+She made her debut with the Rochester Philharmonic Orchestra in 2018 directing a semi-staged production of Carmen.

 Widzer directed the world premiere of Woman of Salt, a new chamber opera by Anice Thigpen for the Wildish Theatre in Eugene Oregon, and served as director of the National Opera Association’s new productions of Joseph Turin’s The Scarecrow, Tom Cipullo’s After Life, and Jeremy Gill’s Letters to Quebec from Providence in the Rain in Santa Barbara, California.
 She assisted director Robert Longbottom on The Daughter of the Regiment at Washington National Opera in 2017, serving as acting coach to Supreme Court Justice Ruth Bader Ginsburg.
 She also assisted on the first incarnation of Jon Robin Baitz’s new play Vicuña at the Ojai Playwrights Festival.
 She returned to the Kennedy Center in 2017 as assistant director to Francesca Zambello’s new production of Aida at Washington National Opera, in addition to co-writing and directing the production’s education performances.
 She debuted in 2018 as assistant director to Peter Kazaras on a new production of Korngold’s Der Ring des Polykrates for her debut at the Dallas Opera.